Skip to Content

 Easter Egg Hunt with Clues

-This fun Easter project will keep the fun of an Easter egg hunt going long after your teenager has decided she is too old for a baby activity.
+This Easter scavenger hunt for teens will keep the fun of an Easter egg hunt going long after your teenager has decided she is too old for a baby activity.

 Active Time 1 hour